Tyrolean Glass Painting and Mosaic Institute

 The buildings that were constructed in the young neighbourhoods were a reflection of a new society.
 Entrepreneurs, freelancers, employees and workers with political voting rights developed different needs than subjects without this right.
 Unlike in rural Tyrol, where farming families lived in farmhouses together with farmhands and maidservants as a clan, life in the city came close to the family life we know today.
 The living space had to correspond to this.
 The lifestyle of city dwellers demanded multi-room flats and open spaces for relaxation after work.
 The wealthy middle classes, consisting of entrepreneurs and freelancers, had not yet overtaken the aristocracy, but they had narrowed the gap.
 They were the ones who not only commissioned private building projects, but also decided on public buildings through their position on the local council.

 The 40 years before the First World War were a kind of gold-rush period for construction companies, craftsmen, master builders and architects.
 The buildings reflected the world view of their clients.
 Master builders combined several roles and often replaced the architect.
 Most clients had very clear ideas about what they wanted.
 They were not to be breathtaking new creations, but copies and references to existing buildings.
 In keeping with the spirit of the times, the Innsbruck master builders designed buildings in the styles of historicism, classicism and Tyrolean Heimatstil in accordance with the wishes of their financially strong clients.
 Clear forms, statues and columns were style-defining elements in the construction of new buildings.
 The ideas that people had of classical Greece and ancient Rome were realised in a sometimes wild mix of styles.
 Not only railway stations and public buildings, but also large apartment blocks and entire streets, even churches and cemeteries were built along the old corridors in this design.
 The upper middle classes showed their penchant for antiquity with neoclassical façades.
 Catholic traditionalists had images of saints and depictions of Tyrol's regional history painted on the walls of their Heimatstil houses.
 While neoclassicism dominates in Saggen and Wilten, most of the buildings in Pradl are in the conservative Heimatstil style.
+For a long time, many people turned up their noses at the buildings of the upstarts and nouveau riche, such as Heinrich Hammer in his standard work "Kunstgeschichte der Stadt Innsbruck":

 The era of large villas, which imitated the aristocratic residences of days gone by with a bourgeois touch, came to an end after a few wild decades due to a lack of space.
 Further development of the urban area with individual houses was no longer possible, the space had become too narrow.
 In 1898, the municipal council decided to authorise only blocks of flats east of Claudiastrasse instead of the villas in the spacious cottage style.
 The Falkstrasse / Gänsbachstrasse / Bienerstrasse area is still regarded as the Villensaggenthe areas to the east as Blocksaggen.
 In Wilten and Pradl, this type of development did not even occur.
 Nevertheless, master builders sealed more and more ground in the gold rush.
 Albert Gruber gave a cautionary speech on this growth in 1907, in which he warned against uncontrolled growth in urban planning and land speculation.